GovReady/govready-q/docs/source/DataDesign_guidedmodules.rst

 **{{ control_catalog }}**

 The ``control_catalog`` object provides access to a Catalog of Controls such as the NIST 800-53 and NIST 800-171.
 The ``control_catalog`` object is a flattened, simplified dictionary of the controls sourced from the OSCAL version of the control id as the key (e.g., "AC-2 (2)" is ``ac.2.2``).

-When you pass into and Output Document a list of control ids, you can use the control ids to access the text of the controls from the ``control_catalog`` object.
+When you pass a list of control ids into an Output Document, you can use the control ids to access the text of the controls from the ``control_catalog`` object.

 The object has the following attributes: